 Soil: Helianthus is very tolerant of most soil types and a range of soil pH.
 They need a fairly rich soil with lots of organic matter.
 Although they need a well-draining soil, they do not tolerate drought well, so keep them watered.

-Planting: It is difficult to find seed of perennial sunflowers, because most of the commonly grown varieties are hybrids.
+Planting: It is difficult to find the seed of perennial sunflowers because most of the commonly grown varieties are hybrids.

 Helianthus will spread out by rhizomes.
-Space your plants at least 2 - 3 ft. apart, so they have space to grow.
+Space your plants at least 2 to 3 ft. apart, so they have space to grow.

 Maintenance: Helianthus are fairly low maintenance.
 They need to be cut back in the spring and taller varieties will need staking, or they will fall over.
 The plants need regular water, to reach their mature height and set blooms.
 If you do not have sufficient organic matter in your soil, you will need to feed them with a balanced fertilizer in the spring and perhaps again in mid-summer.